-Apache Ant is distributed under the Apache Software License, a fully-fledged open source license certified by the open source initiative.
+Apache Ant is distributed under the Apache Software License which is a fully-fledged open source license certified by the open source initiative.

-The latest Apache Ant version, including full-source code, class files and documentation can be found at http://ant.apache.org.
+The latest Apache Ant version, including its full-source code, class files, and documentation can be found at https://ant.apache.org.

-Unzip the zip file to a convenient location using Winzip, winRAR, 7-zip or similar tools, say c:\ folder.
+Unzip the zip file to a convenient location c:\folder by using Winzip, winRAR, 7-zip or similar tools.

-Create a new environment variable called ANT_HOME that points to the Ant installation folder, in this case c:\apache-ant-1.8.2-bin folder.
+Create a new environment variable called ANT_HOME that points to the Ant installation folder.
+In this case, it is c:\apache-ant-1.10.9-bin folder.

 Append the path to the Apache Ant batch file to the PATH environment variable.
-In our case this would be the c:\apache-ant-1.8.2-bin\bin folder.
+In our case, this would be the c:\apache-ant-1.10.9-bin\bin folder.

-If you do not see the above, then please verify that you have followed the installation steps properly.
+If you do not see the above output, then please verify that you have followed the installation steps properly.

-This tutorial also covers integration of Ant with Eclipse IDE.
-So if you haven't installed Eclipse already, please download and install Eclipse
+This tutorial also covers integration of Ant with Eclipse integrated development environment (IDE).
+Hence, if you have not installed Eclipse, please download and install Eclipse.

 Download the latest Eclipse binaries from www.eclipse.org

-Unzip the Eclipse binaries to a convenient location, say c:\
+Unzip the Eclipse binaries to a convenient location, say c:\folder.